 The charges are a response to the premature deaths in the UK occurring from high levels of Nitrogen Dioxide (NO2) in the air.
 Diesel engines are the primary source.
 Urban pollution has led to the UK being warned by the European Commission to reduce the levels of NO2.

-From 23rd October 2017 a new toxicity charge applied to vehicles in the same area as the London congestion zone.
+From 23rd October 2017 a new toxicity charge applies to vehicles in the same area as the London congestion zone.
 The £10 fee is in addition to the £11.50 congestion charge, and applied to all pre Euro 4 emission standard vehicles.
-Anything from motorcycles to HGVs is covered.
+Everything from motorcycles to HGVs are covered.
 And it runs from 7am to 6pm, Monday to Friday.

-But in April 2019 it will become an Ultra-Low Emission Zone.
-It will run 24 hours a day, seven days a week, and while petrol vehicles still only need to meet Euro 4 standards, diesel cars and vans will have to meet Euro 6 regulations to be exempt.
-The charge will also be slightly higher at £12.50.
+But in April 2019 it became the Ultra-Low Emission Zone.
+This runs 24 hours a day, seven days a week, and while petrol vehicles still only need to meet Euro 4 standards, diesel cars and vans need to meet Euro 6 regulations to be exempt.
+The charge is slightly higher at £12.50.